VeraCologne/eras_tour_list/full_list.md

 - Cornelia Street
 - Death By A Thousand Cuts
 - London Boy
-- Soon You’ll Get Better with the Dixie Chicks
+- Soon You’ll Get Better
 - False God
 - *You Need To Calm Down*
 - Afterglow
-- Me!  with Brendon Urie
+- Me!
 - It’s Nice To Have A Friend
 - Daylight